pthptht/javabean-tester/README.md

 changes to.
 Over time, this copy has evolved into a full project and now is the primary project going forwards.
 Issues has been opened up for use and pull requests are gladly appreciated.

+## Documentation Status

+Actively accepting pull requests for documentation of this library.
+Focus will only be on new builder patter.
+Vast majority of examples exist in the test package.